Get started with Voxco’s Market Research Toolkit.

-Website Questionnaire: With more and more businesses coming online, the website questionnaire or survey method is the most trusted and most popular.
-Adding a pop-up feature with a link or uploading a link of the survey on the website’s homepage or sending a link to the subscribed customers are some of the most common ways of website surveys.
+With more and more businesses coming online, the website questionnaire or survey method is the most trusted and most popular.

 The respondent can reply to mail whenever they are free and from whichever device they are comfortable with.
-Moreover, a secure website and secure survey tool can prevent revealing the identity of the respondent.
+Moreover, a secure website and secure online survey software can prevent revealing the identity of the respondent.

 However, there is a possibility of participants refusing to complete the survey.
 The company can survey by including a prepaid return, but it will be expensive for the company.

-A mail survey also lets the participant take their time to reply and prevent them from revealing the identity.
+A mail survey also lets the participant take their time to reply and prevent them from revealing their identity.

-Unstructured Interviews: It involves in-depth questioning and discussion to collect and analyze a broad range of information.
+It involves in-depth questioning and discussion to collect and analyze a broad range of information.
 It is more time-consuming.
-Type of methods used to collect information via Interview are:

-In an observational research method, the researcher either observes the audience as an observer, as a participant, an observer as a participant, or a participant as an observer.
-It is a simple method of collecting data where the researcher has to blend in with its environment.
+The third most popular method to collect quantitative data is an observational research method.
+The researcher either observes the audience as an observer, as a participant, an observer as a participant, or a participant as an observer.
+It is a simple method of collecting data where the researcher has to blend in with the environment.